damdaepark/pymatcc/README.md

 > Computational screening of sodium solid electrolytes through unsupervised learning.
 > npj Computational Materials.
 2024.
 [URL link TBD]

+## Acknowledgement
+The development of `pymatcc` was financially supported by the following grants from the National Research Foundation of Korea (NRF) of the Republic of Korea:
+- National Supercomputing Center with supercomputing resources including technical support (KSC-2024-CRE-0013).
+- institutional research program of Korea Institute of Science and Technology (2E32581).

 ## License
 `pymatcc` is released under the MIT license.
 The terms of the licenses are as follows: